mitotic/graphterm/graphterm/www/help.rst

 Command recall
 ---------------------------------------------------------------------------------------

-Use *up/down arrows* after partially typing a command to search for matching commands with the same prefix, and use *right arrow* to edit the completed command or use the *Enter* key to execute it.
-(To use the command recall feature of the underlaying bash shell, use Control-P and Control-N, instead of the up/down arrows.)
+If the command line is empty, *up/down arrows* will use the underlying shell for command recall (like Control-P and Control-N).
+If the command line contains any text, including whitespace, *up/down arrows* will cause GraphTerm to search for matching previous commands that begin with the text already typed (ignoring any leading whitespace).
+You can use the *right arrow* to complete the recalled command (for editing) or use the *Enter* key to execute it.
+Typing any other key, including the *left arrow*, will cancel the command recall process.

 iPad usage
 ---------------------------------------------------------------------------------------